The joy of Alysa Liu was set against Kamila Valieva’s despair

 Liu shrugged.

-“Oh,” she replied, in a tone that suggested Valieva’s skate was the least important thing on her mind.
+“Oh,” she replied in a tone that suggested Valieva’s skate was the least important thing on her mind.

 For everyone else, Valieva was the biggest sports story of the moment.
-The 15-year-old whose positive doping test and ensuing victory in the Court of Arbitration for Sport that allowed her to compete had devoured he Olympics.
+The 15-year-old whose positive doping test and ensuing victory in the Court of Arbitration for Sport that allowed her to compete had devoured the Olympics.
 Her skate started under a fog of gloom and anger and sorrow.

-But in this room, only a hundred yards away from the ice where Valieva was skating, Liu wasn’t thinking about Valieva or doping or the Russian skaters or any of the things that obsessed the adults around her.
+But in this room, only a short walk from the ice where Valieva was skating, Liu wasn’t thinking about Valieva or doping or the Russian skaters or any of the things that obsessed the adults around her.
 Only a year older than Valieva, the main thing she cared about was that she had come to the Olympics and skated well and saw many of her skating friends.
 And because of all this, she began to cry.

-“I’m just like … and so many of my friends are here, and they, like, trained so hard and went through a lot and they, like, finally did really good at the Olympics,” she said, before she began to sob.
+“I’m just like … and so many of my friends are here, and they, like, trained so hard and went through a lot, and they, like, finally did really good at the Olympics,” she said before she began to sob.

 When she stopped crying, she said they were sobs of joy.

 “I’m really happy for everybody and myself, too,” she said. “[The Olympics] exceeded my expectations.
-I didn’t think I was going to do this good here, and I made a lot of friends along the way and I got to see them here.”
+I didn’t think I was going to do this good here, and I made a lot of friends along the way, and I got to see them here.”

 On the television screen, Valieva’s collapse was complete.
 Liu couldn’t see what almost everyone else in the room was watching.
 But even if she could, it didn’t matter.
 Valieva’s Olympics and hers were nothing alike.

 Through smiles and tears, Liu talked about the day barely more than a month ago when she was told at the U.S. Figure Skating Championships that she had tested positive for the coronavirus.
-She was sure the test meant she couldn’t go to Beijing, even though she was the United States’ top female skater.
+She was sure the test meant she couldn’t go to Beijing, even though she was Team USA’s top female skater.
 She said she had already accepted the fact she would never live her childhood dream of skating in the Olympics when the text arrived from a U.S. skating official telling her she had made the team.

 Everything after that felt like a gift.

-She talked, too, about her surprise at getting to Beijing and finding that she wouldn’t be confined to her room as she had feared but could wander freely around the Athletes’ village, which she still couldn’t believe had a mall.
+She talked, too, about her surprise at getting to Beijing and finding that she wouldn’t be confined to her room as she had feared but could wander freely around the Athletes’ Village, which she still couldn’t believe had a mall.
 She didn’t want the Olympics to stop.

-For a brief time, she even led on Thursday night.
+For a brief time, she even led Thursday night.
 She came off the ice, heard her score and prepared to turn right toward the changing rooms, but an official stopped her and said to go left, into the green room, here, where the current top three skaters wait until someone with a higher score pushes them out.
-Bell was already there, having been No. 1 herself for a brief time.
+Her teammate, U.S. champion Mariah Bell already was there, having been No. 1 herself for a brief time.
 And even though Bell is nine years older than Liu, the two of them laughed and shouted and took selfies.

 They got so loud that an official had to knock on the door and tell them to keep their voices down.